Impact

 Risk and Exploitability

 The vulnerability can be exploited remotely through a malicious web page served to the user, assuming the attacker first gains control of the renderer process.
-While a public EPSS score is not available, the high severity classification, combined with the potential for sandbox escape, represents a significant risk.
-The vulnerability is not yet listed in the CISA Known Exploited Vulnerabilities catalog, but organizations should treat it as a high‑priority issue and apply mitigations promptly.
+The CVSS score of 8.3 reflects a high severity, and the EPSS score of <1% indicates a very low probability of exploitation.
+Combined with the potential for a sandbox escape, this represents a significant risk.
+The vulnerability is not yet listed in the CISA KEV catalog, but organizations should treat it as a high‑priority issue and apply mitigations promptly.

 OpenCVE Enrichment